anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 preds = outlier_detector.predict(X, outlier_type="instance", outlier_perc=75)
 ```

-!!! note
-    Typically, outlier detection algorithms fit (ex. via reconstruction) to the training set to understand what normal data looks like and then we can use a threshold to predict outliers.
+> Typically, outlier detection algorithms fit (ex. via reconstruction) to the training set to understand what normal data looks like and then we can use a threshold to predict outliers.
 If we have a small labeled dataset with outliers, we can empirically choose our threshold but if not, we can choose some reasonable tolerance.

 !!! warning
     We shouldn't identify outliers by looking at a model’s predicted probabilities because they need to be [calibrated](https://arxiv.org/abs/1706.04599){:target="_blank"} before using them as reliable measures of confidence.